TRaSH-Guides/Guides/CONTRIBUTING.md

 - Use [this website](https://md5.gromweb.com) to generate an md5 hash
 - YAML file names are always written in small letters, spaces are replaced by a dash, and no spaces or special characters except a dash :bangbang:

+## Quality Profiles and 3rd party sync apps

+When creating a new quality profile or editing an existing one, it's mandatory to ensure that these settings are also updated/added to the following locations for the third-party sync apps.

+- Radarr: `docs/json/radarr/quality-profiles`
+    - `docs/json/radarr/cf-groups`
+- Sonarr: `docs/json/sonarr/quality-profiles`
+    - `docs/json/Sonarr/cf-groups`

+- `docs/json/xxxarr/quality-profiles` = The base quality profile with all the mandatory Custom Formats.
+- `docs/json/xxxarr/cf-groups` = The optional/User choices that wouldn't break the Quality Profile.

 ## Recommendations

 Use [VSCode](https://code.visualstudio.com/) for editing.
 VS Code should recommend extensions to you